Nature decline and rising temperatures pose risk to UK food security – report

 Long-term declines in the natural environment and worsening climate change pose serious risks to UK food security, a Government report has warned.

-The latest three-yearly report on food security has found the UK was 75% self-sufficient in the food that can be grown in this country in 2023, and produced the equivalent of 62% of overall food consumed.
+The latest three-yearly report on food security has found the UK was 75% self-sufficient in the food that can be grown in this country last year, and produced the equivalent of 62% of overall food consumed.

-But while the figures are broadly unchanged in the past two decades, the report also warned that long-term declines in “natural capital” – resources such as clean water, healthy soils and wildlife – is a pressing risk to UK food production.
+But while the figures are broadly unchanged in the past two decades, the report warned that long-term declines in “natural capital” – resources such as clean water, healthy soils and wildlife such as pollinators – are a pressing risk to UK food production.

-And rising temperatures are set to increase the likelihood of extreme weather events, and “represent significant overall risks to UK food security”, the report warned.
+Rising temperatures are set to increase the likelihood of extreme weather events, and “represent significant overall risks to UK food security”, the report warned, despite some potential for new crops and a longer growing season.

+The report was published as farmers staged another protest against as the “toxic” Budget in October which farmers say puts their businesses, futures and food security at risk.

+The Budget included imposing inheritance tax on farms worth more than £1 million and speeding up the phase-out of EU-era subsidies in favour of nature-friendly farming payments.